US officials want ships to anchor farther from California undersea pipelines, citing 2021 oil spill – KION546

 Andrew Ehlers, the NTSB’s lead investigator, said the pipeline that ferried crude from offshore platforms to the coast was located at a distance of about 1,500 feet (457 meters) from vessel anchorages in the area.

+A spokesman for the Port of Los Angeles referred questions about anchorages to the Marine Exchange of Southern California, a non-profit that monitors port traffic and operations in Los Angeles and Long Beach and other locations.

+Messages seeking comment were left for the exchange and the U.S. Coast Guard, which jointly manage vessel traffic in the two ports.
+A message was also left for the Port of Long Beach.

-Since the spill, Amplify pleaded guilty to federal charges of negligently discharging crude and agreed to install new leak-detection technology.
-The company also reached a settlement with local residents and businesses that provide surf lessons and leisure cruises in Huntington Beach — a city of nearly 200,000 people known as “Surf City USA” — which claimed to have been adversely affected by the spill.
+Since the spill, Amplify agreed to install new leak-detection technology and also reached a civil settlement with local residents and businesses that provide surf lessons and leisure cruises in Huntington Beach — a city of nearly 200,000 people known as “Surf City USA” — which claimed to have been adversely affected by the spill.

 Meanwhile, Amplify and local businesses sued shipping companies associated with the Beijing and Danit.
 Those suits were settled earlier this year.